jrfep/MFT1.2-intertidal-forest/data/USGS-global-mangrove.md

 -- this is slow for big polygons
 SELECT count (*) from  wcmc.mangroveusgs2011_v1_3 where area_km2>500 ;
 UPDATE wcmc.mangroveusgs2011_v1_3 set buffer=ST_Multi(ST_buffer(geog,1000)::geometry) where area_km2>1 AND geog IS NOT NULL AND buffer IS NULL;
--- this is fast for small polygons, but there many of them SELECT count (*) from  wcmc.mangroveusgs2011_v1_3 where area_km2<0.0000000005 ;
+-- this is fast for small polygons, but there are many of them SELECT count (*) from  wcmc.mangroveusgs2011_v1_3 where area_km2<0.0000000005 ;
 UPDATE wcmc.mangroveusgs2011_v1_3 set buffer=ST_Multi(ST_buffer(geog,1000)::geometry) where area_km2<0.05 AND geog IS NOT NULL AND buffer IS NULL;